 Morgan Hutter ’06, served as the Associate Director for Strategic Engagement of the Boehly Center for two years before transitioning to Interim Executive Director in May 2021.
 Prior to the Boehly Center, Morgan served as Director of Alumni Affairs at the William & Mary Law School.
 While a student at William & Mary, Morgan was a member of the women’s lacrosse team and Pi Beta Phi.
 Prior to returning to her alma mater, she received her Master’s in Sports Marketing and spent 10 years in project management, event production, relationship cultivation, marketing, hospitality and development in nonprofit organizations.

-Joey Smith is a Clinical Assistant Professor of Finance and Economics at the Mason School and Executive Director of the Boehly Center.
+Joey Smith was a Clinical Assistant Professor of Finance and Economics at the Mason School and Executive Director of the Boehly Center.
 Joey entered academia after serving as an Air Force JAG for 8 years followed by corporate finance roles at Walmart Inc in Bentonville, AR.
-He is completing his DBA in Finance from the University of Florida and holds an LLM in Securities and Financial Regulation from Georgetown University Law Center, MBA from Dartmouth College’s Tuck School of Business, JD from William & Mary Law School, and a BS in Mathematical Economics from Hampden-Sydney College.
+He completed his DBA in Finance from the University of Florida and holds an LLM in Securities and Financial Regulation from Georgetown University Law Center, MBA from Dartmouth College’s Tuck School of Business, JD from William & Mary Law School, and a BS in Mathematical Economics from Hampden-Sydney College.
 He is also a CFA charter holder.